KeanuVentura/CookingUpInsights/README.md

 # A Data-Driven Approach to Estimating Calories in Recipes

-> “Every second counts”
-> — *The Bear*

 ## Introduction

 > “Every second counts”
 > — *The Bear*

 In the stressfull and exacting world of cooking, time, ingredients, preparation, and other factors all play a crucial role in determining the outcome of a dish.
 In the Apple TV series, *The Bear*, special emphasis is placed on the importance of time, not just in the kitchen, but in life.
-Thus, this data science project dives into two large datasets consisting of recipes and ratings posted since 2008 on food to explore the question: **What is the relationship between the cooking time and average rating of recipes?**.
+Thus, this data science project dives into two large datasets consisting of recipes and ratings posted since 2008 on Food.com to explore a central question: **What is the relationship between the cooking time and average rating of recipes?**

 The first dataset **RAW_recipes.csv** contains 83,782 rows, indicating 83,782 recipes and 12 columns providing the following information: